-TDA7313 audio processor have been used for more than ten years in the industry because of its simplicity, functionality and good parameters like low distortion, low noise.
-Chip is based on BIPOLAR/CMOS technology and can be used in various applications including car radios, Hi-FI, simple mixers.
+TDA7313 audio processor has been used for more than ten years because of its simplicity, functionality, and proper parameters like low distortion and low noise.
+Chip is based on BIPOLAR/CMOS technology and can be used in various applications, including car radios, Hi-FI, simple mixers.

-TDA7313 chip has 3 external stereo inputs, that allows to multiplex three incoming sound sources, volume control with steps of 1.25dB, Treble and BASS control, Loudness function, Each of four outputs have distinct control that allows to balance outputs.
-Chip can be controlled via I2C (TWI) interface.
+TDA7313 chip has three external stereo inputs that allow multiplexing three incoming sound sources.
+It has a volume control with steps of 1.25dB, Treble and BASS control, Loudness function.
+Each of the four outputs has a distinct control that allows balancing outputs.
+A chip can be controlled via an I2C (TWI) interface.

-The idea of this project was to construct independent audio processor which can be embedded in any audio system with ability to control settings with simple button interface with menu preview in LCD.
+This project’s idea was to construct an independent audio processor that can be embedded in any sound system with the ability to control settings with a simple button interface with a menu preview in LCD.

-The intent was to cover all audio-processor functionality within LCD menu.
+The intent was to cover all audio-processor functionality within the LCD menu.

 Circuit and PCB

-Circuit diagram is pretty the same as in datasheet plus Atmega8 control circuit.
+The circuit diagram is pretty the same as in the datasheet plus the Atmega8 control circuit.

-Control board was projected in single sided PCB board so it was easier and simpler to reproduce it.
+The Control board was projected in a single-sided PCB board, making it easier and simpler to reproduce it.

 Here is a prototype board with buttons and LCD connected.

-Some mistakes found on board are already corrected and included in newest project files.
+Some mistakes found onboard are already corrected and included in the newest project files.

-Firmware writing is always most interesting and time consuming task.
-The idea was to implement a menu system that allows to control all parameters of audio processor:
+Firmware writing is always the most interesting and time-consuming task.
+The idea was to implement a menu system that allows controlling all parameters of the audio processor:

-For this linear menu system was implemented where parameter is expressed as progress bar except channel select:
+For this linear menu system was implemented where the parameter is expressed as a progress bar except channel select:

 Control is done with specially oriented buttons:

 There you can download menu simulation Proteus files (menusimulation.zip).
-Archive includes Proteus_LCD.DSN file (tested with Proteus 7.1 SP2) and main.hex file that has to be loaded in to model.
+The archive includes Proteus_LCD.DSN file (tested with Proteus 7.1 SP2) and main.hex file that has to be loaded into the model.

-System stores current parameters in Atmega8 internal EEPROM so each time Audio processor is powered it remembers last settings.
-Parameters are saved to EEPROM after <60 s of last menu inactivity.
+The system stores current parameters in Atmega8 internal EEPROM, so each time the Audio processor is powered, it remembers the last settings.
+Parameters are saved to EEPROM after <60 s of previous menu inactivity.

-Fully functioning compiled firmware, WinAVR ready source files and Eagle project files can be downloaded here (audioproc.zip).
-If circuit assembled correctly it should work at once.
+Fully functioning compiled firmware, WinAVR ready source files, and Eagle project files can be downloaded here (audioproc.zip).
+If the circuit is assembled correctly, it should work at once.

-Hardware and software seems to be working OK.
-Signal output was inspected with oscilloscope and with speakers.
+Hardware and software seem to be working OK.
+Signal output was inspected with an oscilloscope and with speakers.
 All functionality works as expected.
-Audio signal quality on exit depends on power supply stability, be sure to use filtered power supply like for any other audio system.
+Audio signal quality on exit depends on power supply stability, be sure to use filtered power supply line for any other sound system.

-Project it self is very easy to replicate.
-Just build PCB and furn Firmware.hex.
+- The project itself is effortless to replicate.
+Just build PCB and flash Firmware.hex.

-If you need smaller board, then you should think of double sided PCB.
+- If you need a smaller board, then you should think of a double-sided PCB.